 The European Union banned the use of cadmium in electronics in 2004 with several exceptions but reduced the allowed content of cadmium in electronics to 0.002%

-QD Vision has a FAQ that answer a number of questions about cadium.
+QD Vision has an FAQ that answers a number of questions about cadium.
 In this FAQ they state that the typical consumer device using ColorIQ will have one part per million of cadium or .0001%.
-At the time of this post it appears you can purchase a Triluminos set through Sony UK.
+At the time of this post, it appears you can purchase a Triluminos set through Sony UK.

 According to an article published in September 2012 by Zurich titled “QD Vision Said to Hold IPO in 6-12 Months for Display Technology”, the company was said to “be targeting an IPO in the next 6-12 months to help fund their growth”.
 This claim was made by an unnamed person and the company declined to comment.
 If the company does IPO, then public investors will have one more choice to invest in quantum dots in addition to Nanoco.